-As summer fades to fall and the COVID-19 pandemic wanes, “getting back into routine” is a phrase you might hear a lot this season.
-While you may be shifting to a more “normal” schedule, this is a great time to make room for new family opportunities and fun for kids instead of simply defaulting back to the familiar.
+As summer fades to fall, “getting back into routine” is a phrase we tend to hear a lot.
+This time of year is always a great chance to make room for new family opportunities and fun for kids instead of simply defaulting back to the familiar.

 Children are often willing to try new things: They enjoy learning new skills and finding ways to challenge their minds and bodies.
 This exposure to a variety of activities is beneficial to help them discover what they like — as well as what they’re good at — and ultimately uncover a pathway to their passions.

 We spoke with two experts from the Life Time Kids program (who are also moms!) and they answered our questions about the importance of engaging kids in new activities and offered some best practices for doing so.